 The habits of nonconformists are extraordinary.
 They are constantly looking and often living outside the box.
-They don’t follow the crowd.
+They do not follow the crowd.
 They question popular trends.
-And they often go in the opposite direction.
+They often go in the opposite direction.
 And they love creating their own path.

 They are rebels but in a good way.
 Yes, they frequently confront authority figures.
 But the authority figures they challenge are usually rigid conformists who use their power to force their beliefs on those in their charge.